-US court issues temporary stay of Arkansas execution
+US Supreme Court delays Arkansas execution

 - State's plan to execute eight inmates by end of April has been derailed

-(CNN)A federal appeals court issued a temporary stay of an Arkansas death row inmate's execution less than 30 minutes before it was scheduled to take place.
+(CNN)Arkansas' plan to execute a death row inmate was on hold late Thursday as the US Supreme Court considered emergency motions in the case.

-The 8th US Circuit Court of Appeals ordered a temporary stay of the execution of Ledell Lee until 9:15 p.m.
-ET.
-Lee's execution had been scheduled for 8 p.m.
-ET.
+The high court issued a temporary stay of the execution of convicted murderer Ledell Lee until 9:30 p.m.
+ET, or pending further action by the court, whichever comes later.

-The court issued the stay so that it can review Lee's last-ditch motion to avoid being put to death.
+While the high court was considering Lee's fate, the 8th US Circuit Court of Appeals denied multiple requests to halt Lee's execution.
+Earlier Thursday night, the appeals court had issued, then extended, its own temporary stay of the execution, planned for 8 p.m.
+ET, while it reviewed those requests.

 Prison authorities had been expected to proceed with the execution of Lee on Thursday evening after the Arkansas Supreme Court earlier denied his request for a stay and struck down a temporary restraining order on one of the drugs used in the lethal injection process.